-If the grade column is a letter grade, assign a letter grade of "A", "B", "C", "D", "F" or "I" with default grade, (grade to be issued should the Incomplete grade not be made up within 2 semesters (e.g. IF).
-If assigning an incomplete grade due to unforeseeable, emergency, or justifiable reasons please meet with the student and discuss make-up options and have student sign the Incomplete Grade/Student Agreement (Downloadable form on my.vccd.edu).
-Submit the signed agreement to the Admissions Office after the grade is posted.
+If the grade column is a letter grade, assign a letter grade of "A", "B", "C", "D", "F" or "I" with default grade, (grade to be issued should the Incomplete grade not be made up within 2 semesters (e.g., IF).
+If assigning an incomplete grade due to unforeseeable, emergency, or justifiable reasons please meet with the student and discuss make-up options.
+Complete and submit the incomplete grade agreement to the Admissions Office after the grade is posted.
 Plus/minus grading is not available.
 Note: An "IC" does not stand for incomplete.
-If you award an "IC" you are awarding the student an incomplete with a default grade of a "C".
-A student that is awarded an "IC" will receive a grade of "C" if they don't make up any work within a year.
+If you award an "IC" you are awarding the student an incomplete with a default grade of a "C." A student that is awarded an "IC" will receive a grade of "C" if they don't make up any work within a year.

 If the course is offered on a pass/no pass grading or the student has petitioned for a pass/no pass grading option in lieu of a letter grade, assign a Pass (P) or No Pass (NP) grade.
-If the student earned an A, B, C grade would receive a Pass (P).
-If the student earned a D or F grade would receive a No Pass (NP).
+If the student earned an A, B, C grade, they would receive a Pass (P).
+If the student earned a D or F grade, they would receive a No Pass (NP).